 Starting in the incredible city of Delhi, this demanding cycle challenge takes you through some of the most beautiful parts of India.
 You’ll get to see amazing wildlife and dramatic landscapes, from deserts to forts, and even discover the magic of the Taj Mahal.
-The challenge ends in Rajasthan's capital city, Jaipur, and costs £365 to register.
+The challenge ends in Rajasthan's capital city, Jaipur.
 Please note, further sponsorship or self-funded costs are required.

 This gruelling challenge, which begins in Vietnam’s Ho Chi Minh City, takes you through beautiful unspoiled countryside and tiny villages.
 Though the exotic views provide many of this journeys highlights, travelling with an organised group means your down-time is often centred around sites of interest, such as the Angkor Wat temple complex.